Why Pet Insurance?

 • Annual wellness exams

-Spot offers preventive care add-ons starting at $9.95 per month, with no waiting periods for wellness coverage.^ Learn more about pet insurance with wellness coverage.
+Spot offers preventive care add-ons for an additional cost with no waiting periods for wellness coverage.

 Beyond diagnostic tests, pet insurance plans can help cover a range of eligible veterinary expenses for covered conditions:

-• Surgeries: Surgical procedures for injuries or illnesses, including anesthesia, medications, and follow-up care
+• Surgeries: Surgical procedures for injuries or illnesses, including anesthesia and follow-up care

-• Hospitalization: Overnight stays, necessary medications, tests, and procedures during hospital treatment
+• Hospitalization: Overnight stays, necessary medications, and procedures during hospital treatment

 • Specialist care: Visits to specialists like oncologists, cardiologists, or dermatologists